matthewscharles/instrument-maker/README.md

 ### MaKey MaKey
+The [MaKey MaKey](https://makeymakey.com/) is an interface enabling physical interface building through crocodile clip connections and conductive materials.

-This should be plug and play: use the im.keypress and im.makeymakey objects to experiment!
+Using the MaKey MaKey should be plug and play: use the im.keypress and im.makeymakey objects to experiment!

 ### Touch Board
-Use a Bare Conductive Touch Board set to generic_midi_controller.
-This will connect to im.electrode and im.tb
+Use a [Bare Conductive Touch Board](https://www.bareconductive.com/shop/touch-board/) set to `generic_midi_controller` and load the Touch Board as a MIDI interface in Pure Data.
+The sensors will appear as continuous controls via `im.electrode`and `im.tb`.

+### Bela

+[Bela](https://bela.io/) is an environment including hardware for low-latency sensor interactions, and was part of the inspiration for this framework (particularly a continuity between switch and continuous control).

+See the installation notes below for details on how to use it — this is currently untested!

 ### MIDI controllers
 Set your MIDI controller to CC 0-7 on channel 1.
 This should work with im.sensor in the same way as our custom boards.

 ## Some notes on access

+This work is ongoing - open source, and open process as far as we can make it.

-We have developed hardware and web interfaces, but in the interest of some solid testing, our attention is on the core software library using PD for now.
+We have developed hardware and web interfaces, but in the interest of some solid testing, our attention is on the underlying software library for now.
+With time, the code itself should be a useful educational resource.

+Much of this text will be written in shorthand and we recognise that this will be excluding to many people, but our goal is still to demystify and bring in the access longer term.

 As we begin revisiting the web elements we also hope to start re-engaging with screen reader access and other often overlooked interfaces in this field..but we are not attempting to deliver a blanket solution by any means.